Chemistry- Master of Science, Doctor of Philosophy

 - Request that ETS send an official report of your TOEFL scores if your native language is not English.

 Chemistry- Master of Science

 The M.S. degree requires a minimum of 30 semester hours and normally can be completed in two years.
 Students are required to demonstrate competence (through examination or additional coursework) in at least three disciplines of chemistry.

-Thesis Option: The minimum graded coursework is five (5) graduate courses comprising at least 13 credit hours, with at least two (2) of these hours in courses numbered 600 and above.
+Thesis Option: The minimum graded coursework is five (5) graduate courses comprising at least 13 credit hours, with at least two (2) of these hours in courses numbered 600 and above and a minimum of 6 hours in CHM 700.
 Students must select an advising committee during year 1 to approve their plan of study, and must hold a conference with that committee at the end of year 1 to discuss their proposed research.
 Students must write and defend a thesis based on original research conducted during the course of the degree.

 Non-thesis Option: The degree requires a minimum of 30 semester hours.
 The minimum graded coursework is eight (8) graduate courses comprising at least 19 credit hours, with at least ten (10) of these hours in courses numbered 600 and above.
 Students must select an advising committee during year 1 to approve their plan of study, and their proposed topic for advanced study.
 Students must write and defend a report based on the advanced study conducted during the course of the degree.

 The Ph.D. degree requires a minimum of 60 semester hours beyond the master’s degree (or its equivalent).
 Well-prepared students can skip the M.S. and proceed directly toward the Ph.D. degree, which typically requires four to five years to complete.
 Requirements include: